 And why not?
 Harold Taft was trusted, fatherly.
 The Walter Cronkite of meteorology.
+In 1988 he was voted the most popular local TV personality.
 Many of us remember Taft coming to our school (as did Fireman Bill) to talk about meteorology and to answer questions from kids in the audience, such as “Does it ever get too cold to snow?”

 (Short answer: no.)

 Each Christmas from 1956 through 1989 Taft drew children into his viewing audience as he “tracked” the flight of Santa Claus on radar.